jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 The pos\_tag function adds part of speech tags to word tokens (i.e. is the word a noun, verb, adjective etc).
-This is a slow, computationally intensive, task, so we can limited to a small sample.
+This is a slow, computationally intensive, task, so we can limit it to a small sample.
 This is an important step in an NLP pipeline, as more complicated tasks reply on part of speech tags.
 For example, we can add Named Entity tags to the part of speech tags.
+Skim through the results and try to find some Organizations, People and Places.
+The NLTK book provides a method for extracting relationships out of this tagged data, so you can identify organizations linked to places in the text.
+Marx’s *Capital* is not the best test material for this tool.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >>>tagged= nltk.pos_tag(tokens[8000:10000])